uwcsc/codeybot/docs/SETUP.md

 > Codey is up!
 App version: \<app version>

 13. To stop the bot, run `yarn stop`.
+To stop the bot and remove the container, run `yarn clean`.

 ### Running the bot locally